ziatdinovmax/GP/README.md

 pip install -r req.txt
 ```

+This is an active project so you may expect many sharp edges and some breaking changes.

 To perform GP-based reconstruction of sparse 2D image or hyperspectral 3D data, run
 ```
 python3 reconstruct.py <path/to/file.npy>